Carisoprodol/aspirin/codeine (By mouth)

 Treats muscle pain and stiffness.
 This medicine contains an NSAID and a narcotic pain reliever.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to carisoprodol, codeine, aspirin, or meprobamate, you are pregnant or breastfeeding, or you have a history of bleeding problems, porphyria, or stomach or bowel problems (such as blockage, perforation) caused by aspirin.
+Do not use it if you had an allergic reaction to carisoprodol, codeine, aspirin, meprobamate, or other NSAIDs, or if you have severe lung or breathing problems (including asthma, nasal polyps, and rhinitis), hemophilia, Reye syndrome, porphyria, or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - It is best to take this medicine with food or milk.

 - Drink plenty of liquids to help avoid constipation.

 - This medicine is not for long-term use.
 Do not use this medicine for more than 2 to 3 weeks (14 to 21 days) to treat pain unless your doctor has told you to.